 Take Your Music Education to the Next Level!

 Digital technology has led to a cultural and social transformation in the manner in which we make, perform, and listen to music.
 Recent technological developments in areas such as music recording, performance, composition, education, and distribution have fundamentally changed musical practices and created a demand for well-educated music and audio technologists.
 The School of Music at Georgia Tech is answering this need by offering a Master of Science in Music Technology.
-This degree program is conducted in close collaboration with other leading programs at Georgia Tech, including Human Computer Interaction, Electrical Engineering, Industrial Design, Interactive Digital Technology, and Mechanical Engineering.
+This degree program collaborates with other leading programs at Georgia Tech, including Human Computer Interaction, Computer Science, Digital Media, Electrical Engineering, Industrial Design, Interactive Digital Technology, and Mechanical Engineering.

 What is the M.S. in Music Technology?